Catch the Catch

-Catch the Catch is the debut album by pop singer C. C. Catch, released on April 28, 1986.
-The album consists of Euro disco and synthpop songs.
-It includes the major top 10 European pop hits "I Can Lose My Heart Tonight", "'Cause You Are Young" and "Strangers by Night".
+Catch the Catch is the debut studio album by Dutch-German singer C. C. Catch, released on April 28, 1986 by Hansa Records.
+Produced by Dieter Bohlen and Luis Rodríguez, the album is a collection of Eurodisco and synth-pop songs.
+It features the hit singles "I Can Lose My Heart Tonight", "'Cause You Are Young" and "Strangers by Night", all of which reached the top 10 in several European territories.